WHAT’S A POWERBIN?

 Do not attempt to change or convert the Title effect to a Title+ effect, they both work differently than one another, and you’ll end up with a broken effect.

-How to find the effect name that I already used?
+How to find the name of the effect that I already used in my timeline?